BIBLE CHRONOLOGY

 *** Daniel 8 gives us a prophecy concerning Gentile forces that would religiously defile Jerusalem for a period of 2300 years.
 This period would begin with a "he goat", identified in verse 21 as the Kingdom of Greece, and a "great horn" denoting Alexander the Great, the first Greek ruler to conquer Israel.
 Josephus records that Alexander personally offered sacrifice in the Temple, which only priests of God were allowed to do (Ant.
 11.8.5).
 From Alexander the Great's 333BC capture of the Persian Empire (including the Holy Land), which commenced the religious defilement of Jerusalem by successive Greek, Roman and Islamic forces, there were exactly 2300 inclusive years until the 1967 Six Day War, when the State of Israel captured all of Jerusalem and drove out the last foreign forces occupying it.
 Thereby "the sanctuary (was) cleansed" after "2300 days", meaning 2300 years (Dan 8:14).

 One of the most momentous prophetic and chronological events recorded in Scripture involves the building of the Dome of the Rock.
-The prophecies speak about the appearance of an "abomination of desolation", which seems to point to a specific structure, dominating the Holy City for 1335 years.
+The prophecies speak about the appearance of an "abomination of desolation", which seems to point to a specific structure, dominating the Holy City for some 1335 years.
 Daniel 12:11 says that it shall be "set up".

 The construction of the Dome of the Rock was commenced in 691AD, whereupon it became the dominant feature of Jerusalem's skyline, in the place where the Temple of God had once stood.
 The year 2024 marks its 1334th inclusive year (beginning in Abib/Nisan).
 This Islamic building has inscriptions on its interior walls that are blasphemous to Jesus Christ, denying that He is the Son of God.
 The fact that this edifice is located in the place where Christ once dwelt makes it truly a Satan inspired "abomination of desolation".